mahendrapaipuri/ceems/website/docs/02-objectives.md

 CPU usage, memory, energy, _etc_.
 With the current stack the operators will be able to identify the top consumers of the resources in the cluster, users/projects that are under consuming the allocated resources _etc_.

+CEEMS has been designed to be modular and extensible, _i.e.,_ CEEMS is meant to support multiple clusters at the same time.
+For instance, imagine a Data Center (DC) has a SLURM cluster and a Openstack cluster.
+A single deployment of CEEMS should be able to consolidate the metrics data of SLURM jobs and Openstack VMs and expose it to end users using a single instance of Grafana.

 ## End user's perspective